bthe/NA-fin-ist/README.md

 ## Windows

-The gnu compiler collection can be downloaded as a part of the minimalistic GNU for Windows, see http://www.mingw.org for further details or alternatively rtools.
+The gnu compiler collection can be downloaded as a part of the minimalistic GNU for Windows, see http://www.mingw.org for further details or alternatively rtools (https://cran.r-project.org/bin/windows/Rtools/).

 ## Compiling